GaryClarke/go-bytes/maps-reference-semantics/README.md

 Let's break this down:

-- `players` is a map from string to int.
+- `playerScores` is a map from string to int.
-- When you pass `players` to `addScore`, Go does not copy the entire map.
+- When you pass `playerScores` to `addScore`, Go does not copy the entire map.
-- Instead, both `players` and `scores` refer to the same underlying data.
+- Instead, both `playerScores` and `scores` refer to the same underlying data.
 - Updating the map inside the function updates the original.

 This is very different from how structs or basic values behave.